Closing Cost Credit vs Price Reduction: Why a Price Drop Is Smarter

 “If all things are equal on the offers, it’s generally in the best interest of the seller to accept an offer with a lower price than it is to accept an offer with a higher price and a closing costs credit,” says top-selling Antioch, California listing agent Rick Fuller.
 “Oftentimes a price reduction offer will save the seller money in the end.”

-Here we’ll dig into the details on how your sale price affects your closing costs as a seller, how to account for your potential tax liability, and why you should also weigh the risk of a low appraisal.
+Here, we’ll explore how your sale price affects your closing costs as a seller, how to account for your potential tax liability, and why you should also consider the risk of a low appraisal.

 4 reasons a price reduction wins